calaldees/teachingWorkshops/teacherTraining/assessment.md

 TASK:
 * Create a heading in the GoogleDoc for each of the 5 areas
-* Decide as a group - As individuals take a heading each - think about that heading and add some notes to the GoogleDoc (15min)
+* In pairs take two headings (tutor to assign gruops)
-* Form pairs - critique and refine your two headings (15min) (I will help odd groupings)
+* Think about that heading and add some notes to the GoogleDoc (20min)
-* Summary to group (15min)
+* Summary as group (15min)

 ### Loose notes of mine